AlanFromJapan/grbl2image/README.md

 - You work in Metric system (like you should)
 - Default coords are ABSOLUTE
 - Origin is 0,0
+- Work area is 200mm x 200mm with a resoolution of 10px/mm (but you can change that - see examples)

+## Compatibility / Tested software
+So far the tested software and empirically perceived support:
+- [LightBurn](https://lightburnsoftware.com/) : Very good (all the jobs I made and tried rendered just fine)

 # Technical details